MultiPHP INI Editor for WHM

 Use the character M to define the limit in megabytes.

-• zlib.output_compression — Select whether to transparently compress pages when the browser sends an Accept-Encoding: gzip or deflate header.
-This setting defaults to Disabled.
+zlib.output_compression This directive determines whether to transparently compress pages when the browser sends an Accept-Encoding: gzip or deflate header.
+Disabled

 Editor Mode